Neduzen/lhvpetecon-surface/README.md

     addNewCountry("Chad", 0)
 '''
 <br />
-The python program will create a GEE asset folder and create a MongoDB entry for the country containing all needed information for the automatic execution.<br />
+The python program will create a GEE asset folder and create a MongoDB entry for the country containing all required information for the automatic execution.<br />
-Whenever the country name is equals to the the countrys' feature name in GEE featurecollection ('USDOS/LSIB_SIMPLE/2017'), no additional input needs to be done.<br />
+Whenever the country name is equals to the country's feature name in GEE feature collection ('USDOS/LSIB_SIMPLE/2017'), no additional input is necessary.<br />
 For countries with special names, the correct GEE feature name has to be assigned to the MongoDB entry at the variable shapefile="...", which has to match the country feature value in the property 'country_na' of the GEE featurecollection ('USDOS/LSIB_SIMPLE/2017').<br /><br />

 Execution of main.py:<br />